 To Discovery Park & Beyond!
 They have created a Toy Story walk around the park with a themed trail, find the Toy Story themed clues as you are immersed in the beautiful outdoor landscape.
 At the end of the trail each child gets a small toy.

 Learn More: Visit the website for bookings and further planned opening information.

-Galway Atlantaquaria are opening on a phased basis from June 8th (members day) and then for the general public from June 9th.
+Galway Atlantaquaria are opening on a phased basis from June 29th.
 There will be a one way system in place and tickets should be purchased in advance to ensure you get a time that suits.

 Learn More: Visit the website for bookings and further details on your visit.